 It’s important to understand the space difference between the rear tires when inflated versus being deflated, or when carrying heavy loads.
 A 1/4 an inch spacer is not wide enough under full load.
-If the side walls touch while loaded, it will chaff, overheat the side walls, and possibly causing a blowout.
+If the side walls touch while loaded, it will chaff, overheat the sidewalls, and possibly cause a blowout.

 Therefore, it’s important to ensure the width of the tire is not too wide, and that the side walls never touch under any application that you use your pickup for.

-It’s widely agreed by many dually owners that the 1/2″ spacer is sufficient enough, as long as the tires are’nt too wide and they do not make contact on a constant travel, or they are too close to allow debris and rocks to get jammed in-between the tires.
+It’s widely agreed by many dually owners that the 1/2″ spacer is sufficient enough, as long as the tires aren’t too wide and they do not make contact on constant travel, or they are too close to allow debris and rocks to get jammed in-between the tires.

-Many Dually owners successfully run a 1/2″ spacers between the duals to give more clearance without any hassles.
-However, some dually owners frown against spacers since they view it as unsafe.
+Many Dually owners successfully run 1/2″ spacers between the duals to give more clearance without any hassles.
+However, some dually owners frown against spacers since they view them as unsafe.

 Are spacers safe for most applications?